epiecs/free-grilly/README.md

 - **Probe Settings:** Within the web interface settings, you can:
     - Set minimum and target temperature alerts for each probe.
     - Configure the type of probe connected (e.g., adjust settings to work with Ikea Fantast probes).

+### Button

+- Hold the button for 2 seconds to boot the device.
+You will hear 2 beeps
+- If the device is booted hold the button for 2 seconds until you hear 2 beeps and then release the button to view a status screen with wifi details etc
+- Tap the button to return to the temperature view
+- Hold the button for 3 seconds until you hear 3 beeps to turn the device off
+- Hold the button for 10 seconds until you hear 3 long beeps to factory reset

 ## Updating Firmware (OTA)